Martech company Zeta Global raises $222.5M in debt – TechCrunch

 The company has gone down the debt route before — a Series F raised in 2017 combined $115 million funding with $25 million in debt.
 BofA Securities served as lead arranger and bookrunner for the new financing, with participation from Barclays, Credit Suisse and Morgan Stanley Senior Funding.

 “For this round, we were able to both refinance our debt and add in a large amount of capacity for current operations and future initiatives,” Steinberg (Zeta’s CEO) told me via email.
-“We were able to work with our syndicate to capture a low interest-rate and take advantage of the strong credit markets.”
+“We were able to work with our syndicate to capture a low interest rate and take advantage of the strong credit markets.”

 The company emphasizes its data-driven approach to marketing, combining companies’ first-party data with artificial intelligence and what it says are more than 2.4 billion customer identifiers.
 Steinberg said this approach has only become more crucial, with 2020 delivering “a five-year acceleration” as brands face the challenge of “digitally transforming their business structure to be data-centric.”